-One thing here: As an unwritten rule, you compare yourself most with those who are like you.
-You compare yourself against those of the same age, gender, and social status.
+One thing here: As an unwritten rule, you compare most with those who are like you.
+You compare yourself against those from nearly the same age, gender, and social status.

 3 Reasons To Stop Comparing Yourself

-How do feel when you come across happy, radiant faces of your social media friends all over your Pinterest and Instagram?
+How do feel when you come across the happy, radiant faces of your social media friends all over your Pinterest and Instagram?
 How do you feel when you see pictures of your Facebook friends holidaying in Machu Picchu, Bora Bora, or Ice Canyon?

 Don’t answer the obvious.
 Instead, read on.

 Comparing has a dark, negative side.
-Here are three reasons why you should stop comparing yourself to others:
+Here are three reasons you should stop comparing yourself to others:

-What has happened over the recent years is this: We have started to mistake our Facebook friends as the ones we hang out with.
-And we began to compare our lives with them.
-In real-world, we would have never compared ourselves with them as they are way too different from us.
+What has happened over the recent years is this: We have mistaken our Facebook friends as the ones we hang out with.
+And we are comparing our lives with them.
+In the real world, we might never have compared ourselves with them as they are way too different from us.
 This creates the problem of comparing with the incomparable.

-This comparing yourself to others who are better off is upward comparison.
+This comparing yourself to others who are better off is an upward comparison.
 It is a lousy way to measure your progress.
 Even if you had similar early lives, those you compare with may have grown into different situations and personalities.
-It’s a self-defeating exercise when we compare our abilities and stuffs with such others.
-It discourages.
+It’s a self-defeating exercise when we compare our abilities and belongings with such others.
+It discourages us.

-Of course, we often tend to forget that our friends post the best of themselves on the social media.
-We don’t see their defeats and failures.
-Oftentimes, they don’t even share with us the trials and pains they went through to reach that happy stage and that happy face.
+Of course, we often tend to forget that our friends post the best of themselves on social media.
+We do not see their defeats and failures.
+Often, they do not even share with us the trials and pains they went through to reach that happy stage and that cheerful face.

 So, stop comparing yourself to others because it discourages you.